-The Salisbury International Arts Festival is a wonderful celebration of theatre, dance, film, music, literary and visual arts that takes over the historic city of Salisbury and the surrounding landscape from mid-May to early July each year.
+The Salisbury International Arts Festival is a wonderful celebration of theatre, dance, film, music, literary and visual arts that takes over the historic city of Salisbury and the surrounding landscape from May 25th to June 8th 2019 (dates vary year by year).
 The festival started back in 1973 and over one million people have attended the various events of the festival over the years.
 A new festival director is appointed every four years to keep the festival fresh and exciting.

 Some of the stunning locations for events over the years have included:

 - Salisbury Cathedral which provides a perfect venue for a wide variety of arts events both indoors and outdoors and by day and by night

 - Other key Salisbury locations such as Salisbury Guildhall, Salisbury Playhouse, City Hall and Salisbury Arts Centre, The Wardrobe Museum, Salisbury Museum, Salisbury Library and Leaden Hall all provide a variety of locations hosting different events

 - Old Wardour Castle which usually hosts a number of outdoor performances in their beautiful grounds

 Some of the themes and topics that have been part of previous Salisbury International Arts Festivals have included: